HEPATITIS B

 To minimize the risk of contamination :

-- uses a condom (internal or external) and a latex square (for oral sex)
+- uses condoms (internal or external) and latex squares (for oral sex);

-- don't share toothbrushes, manicure equipment, razors, etc.
+- do not share toothbrushes, manicure equipment, razors, etc.

 Sources